mrj760/AbsoluteTroopOverhaul__ATO/readme.txt

             encyclopedia is exacatly how they will appear on the battle field.

         Included most of RBM's AI logic.
-From it, I removed the frontline behavior where troops battle very meekly.
+From it, I removed the frontline behavior where troops battle very meekly in mini fight clubs.
 I also removed their AI stat parameters in favor of my own.
+            Now the only thing that remains is the most important part, the formation logic.
+            Infantry, Archers, and Cavalry will now take advantage of the much smarter AI provided by RBM.

     Gameplay: